awsdocs/amazon-sagemaker-developer-guide/doc_source/reinforcement-learning.md

 ## Key Features of Amazon SageMaker RL<a name="sagemaker-rl"></a>

-To train RL models in Amazon SageMaker RL, use the following components:
+To train RL models in SageMaker RL, use the following components:
 + A deep learning \(DL\) framework\.
-Currently, Amazon SageMaker supports RL in TensorFlow and Apache MXNet\.
+Currently, SageMaker supports RL in TensorFlow and Apache MXNet\.
 + An RL toolkit\.
 An RL toolkit manages the interaction between the agent and the environment, and provides a wide selection of state of the art RL algorithms\.
-Amazon SageMaker supports the Intel Coach and Ray RLlib toolkits\.
+SageMaker supports the Intel Coach and Ray RLlib toolkits\.
 For information about Intel Coach, see [https://nervanasystems\.github\.io/coach/](https://nervanasystems.github.io/coach/)\.
 For information about Ray RLlib, see [https://ray\.readthedocs\.io/en/latest/rllib\.html](https://ray.readthedocs.io/en/latest/rllib.html)\.
 + An RL environment\.
 You can use custom environments, open\-source environments, or commercial environments\.
 For information, see [RL Environments in Amazon SageMaker](sagemaker-rl-environments.md)\.

-The following diagram shows the RL components that are supported in Amazon SageMaker RL\.
+The following diagram shows the RL components that are supported in SageMaker RL\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/sagemaker-rl-support.png)